yamunariver/Az104/README.md

+##  You have an Azure subscription that contains a web app named App1.

+You configure App1 with a custom domain name of webapp1.contoso.com.

+You need to create a DNS record for App1.
+The solution must ensure that App1 remains accessible if the IP address changes.

+Which type of DNS record should you create?

+Select only one answer.

+` `

+`A`

+`CNAME`

+`SOA`

+`SRV`

+`TXT`

+`For web apps, you create either an A (Address) record or a CNAME (Canonical Name) record.
+An A record maps a domain name to an IP address.
+A CNAME record maps a domain name to another domain name.
+DNS uses the second name to look up the address.
+Users still see the first domain name in their browser.
+If the IP address changes, a CNAME entry is still valid, whereas an A record must be updated.
+`

 ## You have a Basic Azure App Service plan that contains a web app.

 You need to ensure that the web app can scale automatically when the CPU percentage goes beyond 80 percent for a duration of 15 minutes.